 Inclusive Pedagogical Practice Curricular Review

 Williston is currently conducting a year-long, inclusive pedagogical practice curricular review based on a new cultural competency model developed by the National Association of Independent Schools (NAIS).
 The goal of this process is to ensure that our course content and teaching styles are inclusive and anti-racist, and that all students, regardless of identity, feel a true sense of belonging in their classes.
-This process is a major component of all department meetings, with department chairs ensuring that all faculty are engaging in regular and comprehensive reviews of our pedagogical practices, standards, and course material, and setting DEI goals for each teacher and department.
-Changes to our curriculum and practices have already begun, and this process will continue further in conjunction with our new Dean of Diversity, Equity, and Inclusion.
+This process is a major component of all department meetings, with department chairs ensuring that all faculty are engaging in regular and comprehensive reviews of our pedagogical practices, standards, and course material, and setting DEIB goals for each teacher and department.
+Changes to our curriculum and practices have already begun, and this process will continue further in conjunction with our Dean of Diversity, Equity, Inclusion, and Belonging Nikki Chambers.

 All students have taken part in significantly increased and mandatory anti-bias discussions, which will be an ongoing part of student education going forward.
-This has included workshops for all student leaders with Dr. Liza Talusan on how to create more inclusive environments; a full day of anti-bias workshops and training in September with Rosetta Eun Ryong Lee; a full day of faculty-run workshops about social justice and belonging and a discussion with Rogers Reeves for Martin Luther King Jr. Day; and an upcoming full day of student-led dialogues about social justice, inclusion, and belonging with a strong focus on anti-racism for Why Not Speak Day in April.
+This has included workshops for all student leaders with Dr. Liza Talusan on how to create more inclusive environments; a full day of anti-bias workshops and training in September with Rosetta Eun Ryong Lee; a full day of faculty-run workshops about social justice and belonging and a discussion with poet and activist Roger Reeves for Martin Luther King Jr. Day; and a full day of student-led dialogues about social justice, inclusion, and belonging with a strong focus on anti-racism for Why Not Speak Day in April.
 In addition, all first-year students now take a trimester-long course on human rights and social justice as part of the humanities curriculum.

 New Teacher-Supported Affinity Spaces

 In January, Williston established new student-centered and teacher-supported affinity spaces for all groups of students to encourage interaction, support, and safe spaces among members of the same racial, ethnic, or LGBTQ+ background.
-Our Martin Luther King Jr. Day programming included these affinity spaces, as will other major events and discussions in the future including Why Not Speak Day in April.
+Our Martin Luther King Jr. Day programming included these affinity spaces, as did other major events and discussions, including Why Not Speak Day in April.
 The model for these groups is based on the standards set by the National Association for Independent Schools.
 Affinity spaces allow students who share an identity to gather, discuss issues related to that identity, and transfer that dialogue into action.

 New Online Bias Incident Reporting Form